bgayathri0606/pubg-leaderboard/README.md

 # pubg-leaderboard
-DEsigned using HTML and CSS
+Designed using HTML and CSS